backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Functions.md

 	- `file`: read data from a file
 	- `length`: determine the number of elements in a list or map
 	- `toset`: convert a list to a set
+	- `lookup`: used for getting a particular value from a map
  - We can test functions using an interactive console.
 	- We can use the terraform console using `terraform console`
 	- Terraform console *loads the state associated to the configuration directory by default*.